isabella232/magic-helpdesk-implementation/README.md

 This project documents how the MAGIC Helpdesk is implemented and manages the online web form used by users.

-See the main [MAGIC Helpdesk](https://gitlab.data.bas.ac.uk/MAGIC/general-and-helpdesk) project for the actual MAGIC Helpdesk.
+See the main [MAGIC Helpdesk](https://gitlab.data.bas.ac.uk/MAGIC/general-and-helpdesk) project (internal) for the actual MAGIC Helpdesk.

 ## Usage